$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: Introduction and background

 \section{Introduction and background}

-Our goal is to statistically model a human subject's alcohol concentration in the blood~(BAC) or breath\footnote{BAC and BrAC have been recognized as essentially quantitatively indistinguishable (at least up to levels of legal intoxication; see \citet{Swift03}), and thus we used them interchangeably throughout this paper.} (BrAC) as a function of the alcohol level measured at the skin, i.e., the transdermal alcohol concentration (TAC), via a biosensor.
+Our goal is to model and estimate a human subject's alcohol concentration in the blood~(BAC) or breath\footnote{BAC and BrAC have been recognized as essentially quantitatively indistinguishable up to levels of legal intoxication, see \citet{Swift03}.} (BrAC) as a function of the alcohol level measured at the skin, i.e., the transdermal alcohol concentration (TAC), via a biosensor.
 Approximately 1\% of the alcohol ingested in the human body is metabolized through the skin \citep[see][]{Swift00}.
 For decades it has been recognized that the levels of TAC are connected to those of BAC/BrAC, but also that there are challenges in modeling this relationship.
 Because alcohol has to pass from the blood through the skin to be captured by a TAC sensor placed on the surface of the skin, it is subject to variation across individuals (e.g., skin layer thickness, porosity, tortuosity, etc.) and drinking episodes (e.g., ambient temperature, humidity, subject activity level, skin hydration, vasodilation, etc.).
-This results in a TAC-BAC/BrAC relationship that can be highly variable.
+These effects result in a TAC-BAC/BrAC relationship that can be highly variable.
 Thus TAC devices to date have typically been primarily used only in legal and research settings as abstinence monitors (e.g., in court mandated monitoring of DUI offenders) because of difficulties researchers have found translating raw TAC to the quantity of alcohol in the blood.

 Still, TAC measured by a wearable biosensor device has great potential as a tool to improve personal and public health.
 It provides a passive, unobtrusive way to collect naturalistic data for extended periods of time.
 One such device is pictured in Figure~\ref{fig:scram}.
 The same is not true about BrAC, which typically must be measured by trained research staff in the laboratory under controlled conditions using a breath analyzer, and thus is less practical for capturing alcohol levels in the field under real-world conditions.
 Moreover, the breath analyzer requires a user to be compliant, potentially interferes with naturalistic drinking patterns, and is subject to inaccuracy (e.g., readings too high due to mouth alcohol, or too low due to not properly taking a deep lung breath for a reading).
 Thus, creating a system that reliably converts TAC data into estimates of BAC (or BrAC) would greatly benefit the alcohol research and clinical communities who, along with public health institutes, have been quite interested in such models \citep[see][]{Barnett15,Jung19,NIAAA16,Luczak19}.
 Such a tool would dramatically improve the accuracy of field data and the validity of naturalistic studies of alcohol-related health outcomes, disease progression, treatment efficacy, and recovery.
 A wearable alcohol monitoring device could have consumer appeal as well, helping individuals monitor their own alcohol levels and make better health choices.